Chapter 2 Notes

 A reservation request can be received in person; over the telephone; via postal delivery, facsimile, or e-mail; or through an interface with an external reservation distribution channel.
 Regardless of its origin, the reservation request is formulated into a reservation inquiry by the reservationist or automatically by the software application.
 This inquiry typically contains the following data:

-• Type and number of rooms requested
+• Date of arrival• Type and number of rooms requested

 • Number of room nights